Math Methodology is a three part series on instruction, assessment, and curriculum. Sections contains relevant essays and resources.

 HOT: The Alabama Department of Education has provided a series of video clips related to the Common Core State Standards for Mathematics, which "provide additional insight into how the College and Career Ready Standards change instruction and the implications of the Standards for the classroom."

-Much of the content is based on the work of the What Works Clearinghouse (WWC), which also has a set of practice guides.
-Note: Practice guides "consist of actionable recommendations, strategies for overcoming potential roadblocks, and an indication of the strength of evidence supporting each recommendation.
+HOT: Practice Guides from the What Works Clearinghouse (WWC), and its special section for What Works in Math, are intended to help educators make evidence-based decisions.
+The WWC is managed by the Institute of Education Sciences (IES) on behalf of the U.S. Department of Education.
+Practice guides "consist of actionable recommendations, strategies for overcoming potential roadblocks, and an indication of the strength of evidence supporting each recommendation.
 IES practice guides are subjected to rigorous external peer review," according to the WWC.
+The following examples are among those:

 Hook your students on The Beauty in Numbers in Math Wonders to Inspire Teachers and Students by Alfred S. Posamentier (2003), an ASCD publication.
 Chapter 1, available online, is an amazing discussion of some surprising number patterns, power relationships, beautiful number relationships, strange equalities, perfect numbers, friendly numbers (Yes, there is a definition of friendly numbers), palindromic numbers (e.g., 12321), number associations with geometric figures, Fibonacci numbers (i.e., 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89,...) and more.
 As examples: